onedusk/lowkey/README.md

 ## Contributing

-Please see the [CONTRIBUTING.md](docs/CONTRIBUTING.md) file for details.
+Review the [Contributor Guide](AGENTS.md) for repository structure, workflows, and coding standards, then see [CONTRIBUTING.md](docs/CONTRIBUTING.md) for contribution logistics.

 ## License